-- Identify three benefits that cancer survivors derive from participating in an exercise training program
+- The participant will able to identify three benefits that cancer survivors derive from participating in an exercise training program.

-- Correctly interpret the physiologic changes which occur during an acute exercise bout
+- The participant will able to correctly interpret at least three physiologic changes which occur during an acute exercise bout.

-- Associate adaptive changes to participation in an exercise training program with an improved functional capacity
+- The participant will able to list at least three adaptive changes to participation in an exercise training program with an improved functional capacity.

-- Write an exercise prescription based on estimated heart rate max and/or results from an exercise test
+- The participant will able to outline an exercise prescription based on estimated heart rate max and/or results from an exercise test.

 |0-10 Minutes||Background, review of learner outcomes, Why this topic?|

 |25-55 Minutes||Exercise safety|